irwins/blog/content/posts/introduction-to-arg.md

 ## ARG and Governance go together

 Did someone say [resource tagging](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/prescriptive-guidance#resource-tagging)?
-Honestly if there ever was a reason for tagging this would be it.
+Honestly, if there ever was a reason for tagging, this would be it.
 Imagine having to report on resources you manage without properly tagging them.
 Now just think about that on a larger scale...

-Naming convention is great...
-I know, I know... if you want to start a heated discussion...People have strong opnions on this subject...Tag your resources please!
+Naming convention is great. ( I know, I know...) if you want to start a heated discussion.
+People have strong opnions on this subject.
+Tag your resources please!

 ARG and tagging are a match made in heaven!

 ## ARG in the portal

 Ever wonder how the portal gets all the alerts for a specific resource?
 ARG!
 Before, I'd do a F12 to see what was going on under the hood.
 I found out it was just an ARG query, a complicated one, but ARG nonetheless.
 Turns out that isn't necessary anymore.
 You can _open query_ in the portal these days.
 I was blown away and terrified at the same time!
-Up to that time I'd never seen _**union, set_has_element**_ used in ARG queries.
-This kql is going to take some getting used to...And that's only ARG for now...
-Imagine going full Azure Data Explorer kql!
-One can only dream...
+Up to that point I'd never seen _**union, set_has_element**_ used in ARG queries.
+This kql is going to take some getting used to.
+And that's only ARG for now, imagine going full Azure Data Explorer kql!
+One can only dream.

 ## Things to consider